Viola trochlearis J.M.Watson & A.R.Flores

 This species is native to Argentina (Neuquén).

 Viola trochlearis is an annual or short-lived perennial that forms rosettes of soft, semi-succulent, beautifully textured leaves.
-The rosettes are dome-shaped and up to 3.2 inches (8 cm) in diameter.
+The rosettes are dome-shaped and grow up to 3.2 inches (8 cm) in diameter.
 Leaves are sand-colored with fine hairs around the edges.
 Flowers are white, with a mottled purple center fading to the petal edges and a yellow throat, and appear from spring to early summer.

 This species is a Rosulate Viola that belongs to the Volcanica group.

 The specific epithet "trochlearis" means "shaped like a pulley-wheel."
 It derives from the Latin "trochlea," meaning "pulley," and probably refers to the shape of the rosette.

 How to Grow and Care for Viola trochlearis

 Rosulate Violas have a reputation for being difficult to keep alive.
 Therefore, cold conditions, soil containing adequate nutrients, and as much light as possible are essential.

 Soil: They grow in relatively bare loose soils, often volcanic in origin.

 Hardiness: Viola trochlearis can withstand temperatures as low as 0 to 50 °F (-17.8 to 10 °C), USDA hardiness zones 7a to 11b.